12 Arnold Grove

-Harrison recalled the only heating was a single coal fire, and the house was so cold in winter that he and his brothers dreaded getting up in the morning because it was freezing cold and they had to use the outside toilet.
+Harrison recalled that the only heating was a single coal fire, and the house was so cold in winter that he and his brothers dreaded getting up in the morning because it was freezing cold and they had to use the outside toilet.
 The house had tiny rooms – only ten feet by ten (100 ft2, about 9 m2) – and a small iron cooking stove in the back room, which was used as a kitchen.
 Describing the back garden, Harrison wrote it had "a one-foot wide flowerbed, a toilet, a dustbin fitted to the back wall (and) a little hen house where we kept cockerels."

 Harrison once said of the house, "Try and imagine the soul entering the womb of a woman living at 12 Arnold Grove, Wavertree, Liverpool 15.
 There were all the barrage balloons, and the Germans bombing Liverpool.
 All that was going on.
 I sat outside the house a couple of years ago, imagining 1943, nipping through the spiritual world, the astral level, getting back into a body in that house.
 That really is strange when you consider the whole planet, all the planets there may be on a spiritual level.
 How do I come into that family, in that house at that time, and who am I anyway?"

+In February 2024, it was announced that the home would receive a blue plaque, one of the first located outside of London; this was installed on 24 May 2024.